-4. Complete the circles of support activity by facilitating a discussion using the following questions.
-For in-person facilitation complete the discussion interactively in small groups or in pairs where young people feel comfortable sharing their circles and safe to talk about the activity.

-- How does it make you feel looking at your support network on paper? - Which relationships are particularly important to you?
-How do you feel supported by that person/ people? - What are the qualities or characteristics of the people or groups on your circles that make you feel supported? - How might you know when you need to reach out to someone for support for your mental wellbeing? - What additional support might you want to advocate for in your school or community that you and other young people don't have access to now? - How do you think that having a support system connects to your rights; specifically Articles 12, 13, 24 and 29?
+- 3. Complete the 'circles of support' activity by facilitating a discussion using the questions below.
+For in-person facilitation complete the discussion interactively in small groups or in pairs, where children feel comfortable sharing their circles and safe to talk about the activity. - How does it make you feel looking at your support network on paper? - Which relationships are particularly important to you?
+How do you feel supported by that person/people? - What are the qualities or characteristics of the people or groups on your circles that make you feel supported? - What additional support might you want to advocate for in your school or community that you and other children don't have access to now? - How do you think that having a support system connects to your rights, specifically Articles 12, 13, 24 and 29?